Hydralerne/airwave-web/README.md

 ## Installation
 Available for download on the [App Store](https://apps.apple.com/us/app/airwave-join-the-party/id6701996557) [Google Play](https://play.google.com/store/apps/details?id=me.onvo.wave).

+## Note
+This project is currently in beta testing.
+While you may encounter some bugs, we are actively working to deliver a polished final version.
+Additionally, a desktop version is in development and will include even more powerful features.
+Stay tuned for updates!

 ## Contributing
 Contributions are welcome!
 To contribute:
 1. Fork the repository.